afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 When the guidance scale set higher, in this case twice as high we get an image of a cat who has some matrix sunglasses going on but the image of the cat itself is not very good

-0ne thing to note about the guidance scale, ie that the default is going to be different for each diffusion model
+One thing to note about the guidance scale, ie that the default is going to be different for each diffusion model

 There's not a standard across the field

-So for Stable Diffusion 1.5 which is a smaller model you might use on cpus

-7.5 is the default value
+So for Stable Diffusion 1.5 which is a smaller model you might use on cpus `7.5 `is the default value

-For other models it's five 100/ 1th2 models it's one.
+For other models it's 5 for others models it's 1.

 For other models it's one And you really just need to check the model specifications to know what's right